Creative spaces directory

 Arohanui Art and Education Trust is a day service for adults with physical and intellectual disabilities.
 The programmes are varied, providing community involvement in art, gardening, drama, computers, music and many other activities as requested.
 Visit the Arohanui Art and Education Trust website.

 Contact: Jacky Levien, Coordinator | 07 573 7377 | email@example.com

 Turning Point is a mental health recovery centre offering a range of services to people with mental health and addiction issues.
 Central to these services is the artspace and gallery, Mind’s Eye.
 Tutors support people to express their creativity through a range of artistic media, including visual and 3D works, fabric, recycling, computers, and mosaics.
 People can participate for pleasure, to sell work or for therapeutic creation.
 Visit the Historic Village or the Turning Point website.

 Contact: Arlene Foster, General Manager | 07 578 6934 | firstname.lastname@example.org

 Vanessa Lowndes Turanga Trust

 Address: 143 Derby Street, Gisborne

 The Vanessa Lowndes Centre provides day programmes for any person experiencing a physical or intellectual impairment.
-Its programmes include pottery, computing, gardening, cooking, engineering, numeracy and literacy.
+Its programmes include art and craft, computing, gardening, cooking, maintenance, sewing, Te Reo, physical fitness, numeracy and literacy.
 Visit the Vanessa Lowndes Centre website.

 Contact: Laura Biddle, Programme Co-ordinator | 06 868 4232 | email@example.com